 - Joint pain

-- Symptoms of serotonin syndrome such as fever, sweating, confusion, irregular heartbeat, muscle stiffness or twitching, agitation, hallucinations, loss of coordination, nausea, vomiting, or diarrhea
+- Symptoms of serotonin syndromeiXA life-threatening condition caused by medications that build up excess serotonin in the body such as fever, sweating, confusion, irregular heartbeat, muscle stiffness or twitching, agitation, hallucinations, loss of coordination, nausea, vomiting, or diarrhea

 - Problem concentrating or with memory